-With Jupiter transiting in Sagittarius, Barry may have gotten the first notion that he wanted to become involved in adventures that would enhance the meaning of his life.
-Of course, this would provide a very broad range of choices (in true Sagittarius style) but is interesting that when his first Saturn squares hit a few months later, Barry chose to get involved in music.
+With Jupiter transiting in Sagittarius at the age of 6, Barry may have gotten the first notion that he wanted to expand his knowledge.
+This was an ideal age to become involved in adventures that would enhance the meaning of his life.
+Of course, this would provide a very broad range of choices (in true Sagittarius style).
+Interestingly, when his first Saturn squares hit a few months later, Barry chose to get involved in music.

-The other advantages of playing the accordion is that chord structures—a sizeable bugbear to overcome if you play an instrument that only requires reading one line of music at a time—are learned.
+The other advantages of playing the accordion is learning chord structures.
+This is a sizeable bugbear to overcome if you play an instrument that only requires reading one line of music.
 And, the accordion is also a rhythmic instrument.
 All handy skills for a future musical superstar who would go on to sell 58 million records worldwide.

-Barry had a series of three Jupiter returns throughout 1954, the first quite a bit earlier than an astrologer would expect at 11 years 3 months but finishing at the more typical 11 years 11 months.
+Barry had a series of three Jupiter returns throughout 1954.
+The first return was quite a bit earlier than an astrologer would expect at 11 years 3 months.
+But the last finished at the more typical 11 years 11 months.
 The return of any planet to its natal point marks a time of taking stock.
-Whereas the oppositions give us time to decide what we need to do, returns provide us with the opportunity to evaluate.
+Oppositions give us time to decide what we need to do.
+Returns provide us with the opportunity to evaluate.

 Experiences during adolescence have a lifelong effect on us because crucial areas of the brain are developing and creating the synapses that hold the memories of these events.
 Although the adolescent Barry might not have realised the significance of these experiences, the habits of a lifetime were being created.

 Whilst very unhappy on one level, other areas of Barry’s life were thriving.
 He started writing his own music and formed a jazz band even though he was “looking over his shoulder and wondering what was going to happen next” during this time.

 For the next cycle of Jupiter he worked as a jingle writer for companies such as State Farm insurance, McDonald’s and Band-Aid.
 At Barry’s first Saturn return, he began working with Bette Midler as her musical director, arranger and pianist.
-As Jupiter again opposed itself in 1973, he had persuaded her to allow him to be the opening solo act for her US tour.
+As Jupiter again opposed itself in 1973, he had persuaded Midler to allow him to be the opening solo act for her US tour.

 But it would appear Barry was still a troubled adolescent marked by his mother’s drinking.
-As transit Saturn made a series of conjunction to Barry’s natal Chiron from 1977-78, he wrote and released one of his most famous songs, “Copacabana,” a song about Lola the showgirl who lost the love of her life, then her youth, began drinking herself half blind and eventually lost her mind.
+As transit Saturn made a series of conjunction to Barry’s natal Chiron from 1977-78, he wrote and released one of his most famous songs, “Copacabana,”.
+It was a song about Lola the showgirl who lost the love of her life, then her youth, began drinking herself half blind and eventually lost her mind.
 He also released the song “Even Now,” a melancholic song that could very well be about the son who still misses his absent mother.
 Barry Manilow still confesses on stage that this is his favourite song to sing.